Our comprehensive professional development program is based upon the principles of differentiated instruction: A-R-E.

 - Higher Order Thinking.

 In addition to these district-wide days, many additional formal and informal professional learning opportunities are provided via faculty meetings, elementary grade level PLCs, secondary department meetings, and professional literature study groups.
-To be exposed to outside perspectives, network with other professionals, and gain knowledge and skills directly from experts, educators may also attend selected off-site workshops and conferences as well as networking at the Berks County Intermediate Unit in job-alike groups.
+To be exposed to outside perspectives, network with other professionals, and gain knowledge and skills directly from experts, educators also attend virtual workshops and conferences as well as networking groups organized by the Berks County Intermediate Unit.
 Funding for conferences is provided primarily through Title II Federal Programs.

-Additionally, all administrators take part in monthly leadership development sessions conducted by the Superintendent, Assistant Superintendent, Director of Curriculum, Instruction, and Professional Development, and Director of Technology as well as participating in five days of administrative retreat throughout the summer.
-Additionally, administrators regularly attend professional learning community meetings with their job-alike colleagues across the county along with additional workshops and conferences.
+Additionally, all administrators take part in monthly leadership development sessions conducted by the Superintendent; Assistant Superintendent; Director of Curriculum, Assessment, and Professional Development; and Director of Technology as well as participating in five days of administrative retreat throughout the summer.
+Administrators regularly attend professional learning community meetings with their job-alike colleagues across the county along with other workshops and conferences.